 Summer Reading Assignment

-The UCHS English department has chosen to reinstate summer reading to better prepare our students for the challenge of analyzing college-level classic literature.
+The UCHS English department assigns summer reading to better prepare our students for the challenge of analyzing college-level classic literature.
 UCHS students need to complete their summer reading novel before the semester in which they have English.
 Thus, if your student does not have English on their schedule in the Fall, they will need to read their novel before January when their English class begins.
 If a student is wondering which English they will likely be in for the Spring semester, they can check the Spring planning on the bottom of their Fall semester schedule.
 All students should expect that they will be held accountable for the summer reading in class on the first day of school.
 The novel selection for each English course is as follows:

 English 9: "Anthem" by Ayn Rand

-English 10: "The Great Gatsby" by F. Scott Fitzgerald
+American Literature (English 10): "The Great Gatsby" by F. Scott Fitzgerald

-English 11: "Cyrano de Bergerac" by Edmond Rostand
+World Literature (English 11): "Cyrano de Bergerac" by Edmond Rostand